McMasterRS/WARIO-Editor/docs/_build/html/_sources/developer/nodes.md.txt

 ## The Node Class

 All custom nodes must inheret from the Node class stored in the Pipeline folder.
+The name of the node class must match the name of the file it is contained within.

 ```python3
 from pipeline.Node import Node